cyliscaqentis-lgtm/roguelike-rogue-subsystem/README.md

 ---

-**For AI Assistants**: When working on this project, please review the documentation in the `Documentation/` directory first, especially `CODE_REVISION.md` to understand the project's coding standards and change tracking system.
+**For AI Assistants**: When working on this project:
+1. Review the documentation in the `Documentation/` directory first
+2. Follow the `CodeRevision` system in `CODE_REVISION.md` for all changes
+3. **Important**: Follow the diagnostic logging guidelines in `DEVELOPER_HANDBOOK.md` Section 5 when adding or modifying game logic
+4. Use the `enemy_pathfinding` preset in `log_summarizer.py` to diagnose enemy movement issues